lfpolk/fetch-challenge/README.md

 [Installation](#Installation)

 ## About
-App built with Node.js and express to create routes Images in this README are from the software postman used to develop API
+Server built with Node.js and express to create routes Images in this README are from the software postman used to develop API